boxiangliu/boxiangliu.github.io/_pages/work-with-us.md

 Genenexus
 ----

-[Genenexus](http://www.genenexus.com/) is an early-stage Startup with a focus on genetic testing for cancer diagnostics.
-The company provides end-to-end solution for tumor subtyping for target therapy, in addition to services related next-generation sequencing for omic studies.
+[Genenexus](http://www.genenexus.com/) is an early-stage startup with a focus on genetic testing for cancer diagnostics.
+The company provides end-to-end solution for tumor subtyping for targeted cancer therapy, in addition to providing next-generation sequencing services for omic studies.

 Please see [here](http://www.genenexus.com/recruit.html) for a list of open positions.
 Please send your CV and position of interest to boxiang dot liu at genenexus dot com.